YouTube

 HIGH END – GRAND CENTRAL, City Centre

-The recently complete Grand Central has turned out to be an absolute success since opening.
-Very few weekends go by where they have empty rooms and you can see why with its location, restaurants and top floor bar.
+The recently completed Grand Central has turned out to be an absolute success since opening.
+Very few weekends go by that they have empty rooms, and you can see why with its location, restaurants, and top-floor bar.

 What to do, eat sleep & drink in Belfast